VSI Imaging Products at Work, Helping to Image the Real Universe

 Located in Tampa, FL

 You don't need a large, fancy, expensive scope to use VSI products.
 Mark's vintage Celestron C5 was created around 1977.
 Note the orange tube.
-He also had the optics refurbished, added a computer, dec and focus motors, and installed an oversize finderscope, not to mention a Slider 2.
+He also had the optics refurbished, added a computer, dec and focus motors, and installed an oversize finderscope, not to mention a Slider 2 optical manifold.
 These modest upgrades re-created a portable scope with very functional and frustration-free astroimaging capabilities.
 A lot of astro-fun for a reasonable investment.

 Ken Crawford's Imaging Train and Rancho Del Sol Observatory